Pass Over

 Pass Over is a 2018 American drama film directed by Spike Lee, and starring Jon Michael Hill, Julian Parker, Ryan Hallahan and Blake DeLong.
-It is a performance of the play of the same name by Antoinette Nwandu, directed for the stage by Danya Taymor, and filmed by Spike Lee.
+It is a performance of the play of the same name by Antoinette Nwandu, which takes inspiration from Samuel Beckett's Waiting for Godot and the Book of Exodus.
+It was directed for the stage by Danya Taymor, and filmed by Spike Lee.

 Premise

 Moses and Kitch, two young black men, chat their way through a long, aimless day on a Chicago street corner.
 Periodically ducking bullets and managing visits from a genial but ominous stranger and an overtly hostile police officer, Moses and Kitch rely on their poetic, funny, at times profane banter to get them through a day that is a hopeless retread of every other day, even as they continue to dream of their deliverance.